aptana/Jaxer/server/src/mozilla/layout/tools/reftest/README.txt

                          particular platform (i.e. it allows us to get test coverage on the other platforms).

+      asserts(count)
+          Loading the test and reference is known to assert exactly count times.
+          NOTE: An asserts() notation with a non-zero count or maxCount suppresses use of a cached canvas for the test with the annotation.
+However, if later occurrences of the same test are not annotated, they will use the cached canvas (potentially from the load that asserted).
+This allows repeated use of the same test or reference to be annotated correctly (which may be particularly useful when the uses are in different subdirectories that can be tested independently), but does not force them to be, nor does it force suppression of caching for a common reference when it is the test that asserts.

+      asserts(minCount-maxCount)
+          Loading the test and reference is known to assert between minCount and maxCount times, inclusive.
+          NOTE: See above regarding canvas caching.

+      asserts-if(condition,count)
+      asserts-if(condition,minCount-maxCount)
+          Same as above, but only if condition is true.

       Examples of using conditions:
           fails-if(MOZ_WIDGET_TOOLKIT=="windows") ...
           fails-if(MOZ_WIDGET_TOOLKIT=="cocoa") ...
           fails-if(MOZ_WIDGET_TOOLKIT=="gtk2") ...

-   b. <http>, if present, is the string "HTTP" (sans quotes), indicating that
+   b. <http>, if present, is one of the strings (sans quotes) "HTTP" or
-      the test should be run over an HTTP server because it requires certain HTTP headers or a particular HTTP status.
+      "HTTP(..)" or "HTTP(../..)" or "HTTP(../../..)", etc. , indicating that the test should be run over an HTTP server because it requires certain HTTP headers or a particular HTTP status.
 (Don't use this if your test doesn't require this functionality, because it unnecessarily slows down the test.)

-      HTTP tests have the restriction that any resource an HTTP test accesses must be accessed using a relative URL, and the test and the resource must be within the directory containing the reftest manifest that describes the test (or within a descendant directory).
+      With "HTTP", HTTP tests have the restriction that any resource an HTTP test accesses must be accessed using a relative URL, and the test and the resource must be within the directory containing the reftest manifest that describes the test (or within a descendant directory).
+      The variants "HTTP(..)", etc., can be used to relax this restriction by allowing resources in the parent directory, etc.

       To modify the HTTP status or headers of a resource named FOO, create a sibling file named FOO^headers^ with the following contents: